Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Appendix Index

 \textbf{Details on Datasets used to Compute Concept Sensitivity with RCAV} To conduct concept sensitivity testing with RCAV we need access to a labeled dataset coming from the domain of the model.
 In practice, it is common to use the validation split of the dataset used to train the model.
 To mitigate the required computation time, we limited the size of the validation datasets as follows: For ImageNet, we used the validation split of ImageNet-S-300 \cite{imagenet-s}, and for Moments-in-Time, we considered Moments-In-Time Mini.
 Since Moments-In-Time is a video dataset, but the model that we studied works in the image domain, we constructed an image dataset by sampling 3 frames equally apart from each video (i.e. the first, the mid, and the last frame of the video).
 For Places365, we didn't make a size reduction as the validation split of the dataset was manageable with our resources.

 \textbf{Details on RCAV's Statistical Significance Test} In all experiments, we set RCAV's perturbation hyper-parameter, to $\alpha=5$.
 For direction significance testing, we use RCAV's label permutation test.
 To construct random noise signal vectors, we (a) construct a dataset of feature-(binary) label pairs based on the decision rule of each one of the concept detectors.
 To deal with great class imbalance, we construct a pool of negative samples that is at most 20 times more than the positive ones; (b) we construct $N$ noisy versions of that dataset by label permutation; (c) we learn a noise-classifier to distinguish features based on the permuted labels, and (d) we concurrently estimate a noise-signal vector using (\ref{eq:signal}) and the subsampling process described in Section \ref{sec:signal-vectors}.
 To learn each one of the noise signal vectors, and before permuting the labels, we construct a balanced dataset of at most 5000 samples, picked randomly from the pool.
 We train the noise classifiers using Adam for 100 epochs and a learning rate $0.01$.
 By using noise signal vectors as RCAV's noisy directions, and with the number of those vectors per classifier set to $N=100$, we subsequently calculate RCAV's p-values.
-We apply Bonferroni correction to all p-values by dividing the significance threshold $0.05$ by the number of concept detectors $I$ and the number of model classes.
+We apply Bonferroni correction to all p-values by dividing the significance threshold $p=0.05$ by the number of concept detectors $I$ and the number of model classes.

 \textbf{Learning Details for NMF} When learning directions with NMF, we used the implementation found in \cite{torch-nmf}.
 To make computations manageable, we reduce the spatial dimensionality of image representations by applying Adaptive Average Pooling to a (2,2) resolution, in a similar way as it was done in \cite{CRAFT}.
-In all cases, we learn the NMF decomposition by running the algorithm for $100000$ iterations.
+In all cases, we learn the NMF decomposition by running the algorithm for $100000$ iterations, with $\text{beta}=2$ and a tolerance of $1e-6$.

 \textbf{Details for Comparing with the Supervised Approach} When learning directions with IBD, for each concept, a dataset is assembled that includes up to 20 times more negative samples than positive ones to address the significant imbalance.
 Additionally, we use hard negative mining as originally suggested in \cite{IBD}.